|We Take The Guesswork Out Of Investing In A Solar System For Your Home Or Business.™|

 To calculate a PTC to STC ratio, simply divide the solar panel's PTC rating by its STC rating.
 For example if a solar panel has a 200 watt STC rating (Factory name plate rating) and a PTC rating of 175.7 Watts then it has a PTC to STC ratio of .8785 or 87.85 percent.

-Again the point to remember is "The higher the PTC to STC ratio the better the real world PTC performance"
+Again the point to remember is "The higher the PTC to STC ratio the bigger your rebate in many states and the better the real world PTC performance"

 3. NEGATIVE TOLERANCE